-- 5.1 Consultation is critical to ensure any changes to the policy are clear and transparent for businesses, responsible authorities and the public. - 5.2 Following the approval of the Licensing Committee, consultation was carried out over a 6 week period between 8 June and 23 July.
-Officers consulted with interested parties by: - Writing to the chief officer of police and other responsible authorities - Writing to other persons considered to be interested groups - Publicising the consultation on the Council's website - Using social media to inform the public of the consultation and direct them to the website. - 5.4 During the consultation period four consultation responses were received, which are shown in Appendix 2.
-The consultation responses did not indicate any changes were required to the draft policy consulted upon.
+- 5.1 Consultation is critical to ensure any changes to the policy are clear and transparent for businesses, responsible authorities and the public. - 5.2 Following the approval of the Licensing Committee, consultation was carried out over a 6 week period between 5 July and 20 August 2021.
+Officers consulted with interested parties by: - Writing/emailing the chief officer of police and other responsible authorities - Writing/emailing other persons considered to be interested groups - Publicising the consultation on the Council's website - Using social media to inform the public of the consultation and direct them to the website. - 5.4 During the consultation period one consultation response was received, which are shown in Appendix 2.
+The consultation response did not indicate any changes were required to the draft policy consulted upon.